equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 > experience should be the same.

-Usually with this style of coding every developer has their own VM to work on the problem.
-From there whey are able to lunch their tests, web-server, do development operations, deployments,... but in theory there is no problem if multiple developer work on same VM as long as they have different databases configured.
+Usually with this style of coding every developer has his own VM to work on.
+From there whey are able to lunch his tests, web-server, do development operations, deployments,...
+But in theory there is no problem if multiple developer work on same VM as long as they have different databases configured.

 > Some cloud IDE providers don't refer to VM but to something like